zhiming99/rpc-frmwrk/README.md

 ---
 [`Mon Jul 31 2021 10:23:00 AM Beijing`]
 1. Made the connection limiter to work.
 Time to merge the `rfcdev` to the master branch.
 2. Will add some config options to the config dialog, to wrap up `rfcdev`.
+It is not perfect yet, since `rfc` is now just a concurrency limiter, to be a complete flow controller, we still need some work on traffics of each individual connection.
+But so far, let's leave this issue behind till it cannot be ignored.
 3. Next, we will move on to develop the python's generator.

 [`Mon Jul 26 2021 08:20:46 PM Beijing`]